OPstriker/opstriker.github.io/index.md

 ## k-proxy

-### I use this since my School blocks it..., just keep it here since its easy for me to download...
+### I use this since my School blocks it...,I just keep it here since its easy for me to download...

 [Real Link](https://kproxy.com/downloads.jsp)